akashacms/akashacms-example/documents/markdown.html.md

 title: Markdown example
 ---

-AkashaCMS supports markdown using the [remarkable](https://www.npmjs.com/package/remarkable) engine for Node.js.
+AkashaCMS supports markdown.
 The stuff below is from the standard Markdown test suite.

 ``` js
 var a = 'hello';